Changing how a problem is framed can describe who can contribute and what success would look like

 Here are suggestions on how a problem, situation or opportunity can be better framed:

 Gather a small, diverse group of stakeholders representing different perspectives or interests to help describe the problem from multiple viewpoints.
-Ask “how do different people experience this problem?” or “why do different people see this as an issue?”
+Ask “How do different people experience this problem?” or “Why do different people see this as an issue?”
 Revise the framing to include these varied perspectives and the consequences of failing to resolve the problem.

 I leave the final word to Donald Schön, who argues that “Framing is not a static process but rather a dynamic one, involving continuous reframing as the situation unfolds and new information emerges.”